 The design team for this project includes engineers, planners, and surveyor.
 Landscaping was not proposed and so one is not on the team.
-Required plantings for open spaces shall be designed and proposed through a landscape plan by a licensed landscape architect.
-[Condition 18]
+Planting is conditioned under this approval and shall be designed and proposed through a landscape plan by a licensed landscape architect.
+[Condition]